 Not all virtual assistants are the same.
 Each person has their own niche and expertise.
 Some types include:

-At Ava And The Bee, I specialize in working with wedding professionals on their content, social media, blogging, email marketing and website updates.
+At Ava And The Bee, we are not virtual assistants, but a boutique marketing agency.
+We specialize in working with wedding professionals on their content, blogging, Pinterest, marketing strategy, email marketing, and website updates.
 Before picking a virtual assistant, ask what they specialize, and see if it aligns with your needs.

 It’s important to have a budget pre-set, so you know what you can afford.
 If your budget is $500/month but you expect 40 hours of work per month, you might want to re-evaluate your needs, and what needs to be done first.
 Keep in mind, most virtual assistants will be $30-$60 an hour.
+Most will also have a minimum number of hours per month – called a retainer.
 The last thing you want to do is drop a great assistant because you do not prioritize your tasks and run out of budget!

 Before your virtual assistant begins, have a list of tasks ready to go!
 Before booking, I always ask my clients to think of the top 3 items they want to tackle.
 This way we can prioritize, and know what to do first.
 Keep in mind, a virtual assistant is only as good as the work given!
 If you do not have tasks laid out, and give direction, we can’t help.
 While we can often help you figure out how to do certain tasks, it’s important to also have a clear direction prior to assigning it, so we know the final vision and outcome.

 When figuring out what tasks to outsource, have a reasonable timeframe for things to get done.
 If you have a project that is urgent, make the virtual assistant aware so they can let you know if they can accommodate it.
 Also, be aware that your assistant will have multiple clients, and will take time before completing a project.
 Most projects I do have a 3-8 day turnaround, depending on the task.